moorepants/learn-multibody-dynamics/visualization.rst

 Animation Setup
 ===============

-``VectorKeyframeTrack`` are used to associate time varying transformations with a specific mesh.
+three.js uses the concept of a "track" to track the data that changes over time for an animation.
+A :external:py:class:`~py3js.VectorKeyframeTrack` can be used to associate time varying transformation matrices with a specific mesh.
 Create a track for each mesh.
-Make sure that the name in ``scene/<mesh name>.matrix`` matches the name of the meshes provided above.
-The ``times`` and ``values`` are the simulation time values and the list of transformation matrices at each time.
+Make sure that the name keyword argument matches the name of the mesh with this syntax: ``scene/<mesh name>.matrix``.
+The ``times`` and ``values`` keyword arguments hold the simulation time values and the list of transformation matrices at each time, respectively.

 .. jupyter-execute::